 Every domain in the CCSP study guide has a specific weight in the questions for the exam.
-Cloud data security is given the highest weightage covering 20% of the questions.
-Architectural concepts and design requirements and Cloud platform and infrastructure security cover 19% of the questions.
-Meanwhile, Operations and Cloud application security include 15% of the questions in the CCSP exam.
-The Legal and compliance domain has the least weightage with 12% of the questions in the examination.
+Cloud data security covers 20% of the questions.
+Architectural concepts and design requirements and cloud platform and infrastructure security have a weightage of 19% of the questions.
+Meanwhile, operations and cloud application security make up 15% of the questions in the CCSP exam.
+The legal and compliance domain has the least weightage with 12% of the questions in the examination.

 Maintain Your CCSP Certification

 This CCSP exam guide will also tell you how you can maintain your CCSP credential.
 After successfully getting certified in CCSP, the process doesn’t end there.
-One has to ensure to maintain the credentials through the three-year certification cycle.
-You can continue to maintain your Certified Cloud Security Professional certification by keeping at least 90 Continuing Professional Education (CPE) credits in this period.
+One has to ensure that the credentials are maintained throughout the three-year certification cycle.
+You can maintain your Certified Cloud Security Professional certification by keeping a minimum of 90 Continuing Professional Education (CPE) credits during this period.

 Certified professionals are expected to follow the (ISC)² Code of Ethics and should have another (ISC)² certified professional endorse their application of Code of Ethics.
 There is also an Annual Maintenance Fee (AMF that needs to be paid.
 If these guidelines are not followed within nine months from the exam date, then the exam has to be retaken.